Save up to 50% on beauty and grooming during Sally Beauty's 12 days of deals

 It's that time of year again, when the string lights go up and the prices dip down.
 Every December, you can expect holiday sales timed perfectly to add a little extra cheer while you're shopping for loved ones, yourself or an office gift swap.

 And Sally Beauty is here to do just that.
-The brand has already kicked off its 12 Days to Dash sale, which means you'll be able to score up to 50% off the hottest beauty and grooming brands this season.
+The brand has already kicked off its 12 Days to Dash sale, which means you'll be able to score up to 50% off the hottest beauty and grooming brands this season, plus 40% off styling tools.
 This includes Chi, Conair and whole lot more.
 Since there's a new sale every day, you'll want to check the Sally Beauty site daily to see if your favorite tool or product is featured as the deal of the day.

-What's more, you'll be able to score 50% off Hot Shot styling tools from December 15 to 24.
 Not sure where to start?
 We've highlighted some tools below that are the key to looking good well past New Year's Eve.

 If you're like us, you've probably been using the same straightening iron and dryer for way, way too long.
 It's time for a refresh.
 This kit is just the ticket, with its stylish rose-gold-and-black look.
 And it's nothing if not comprehensive, thanks to the included ceramic straightening iron, compact dryer, foundation mist and 1-inch metal claw clip — everything you need to look luxurious for the holidays.
 But don't dally: This is a holiday exclusive and is only available for a limited time.